 How we work¶

 This page is mostly focused on how long-term scheduled projects, which are funded by the research groups themselves, work.
-Long-term tasks are scheduled by fraction of full-time-equivalent (FTE) over weeks or months.
+Long-term projects are scheduled by fraction of full-time-equivalent (FTE) over weeks or months.

 For short-term code review tasks, come to any of our garage sessions and we will immediately take a look.